Sangwoo0616/social-media-analytics/README.md

 # Business insight from text mining and word frequency calculations

-In this project, I am an analytics consultant to a (i) brand manager, (ii) product manager and (iii) advertising manager.
+In this project, I'm an analytics consultant to a (i) brand manager, (ii) product manager and (iii) advertising manager.
 My job is to give advice/insights to these individuals based on the analysis of social media conversations.

 Particularly, I am trying to answer following 4 questions through this project: